pepzwee/node-steam-market-manager/README.md

 ### getAllItems(options[, callback])

-Fetches all items and their prices from Backpack.tf
+Fetches all items and their prices from Backpack.tf.
+Holds the fetched data for 300 seconds before making a new query since Backpack.tf API limit is 1 request per 300 seconds.

 # Support